MooseShrooms/Island-Automation/README.md

 # Island-Automation

-Island route for the Island Sanctuary Automation plugin.
+Island routes for the Island Sanctuary Automation plugin.

 -  Open the plugin using /visland
 -  Drop down the Gathering Routes